Table of Contents

 What is Amazon Seller Refund Policy?

-Products that are shipped from Amazon, even including the platform’s warehouses, in most cases can be returned within 30 days.
+In most cases, products that are shipped from Amazon, including the platform’s warehouses, can be returned within 30 days.
 Nevertheless, a few products have specific policies or requirements associated with them.
 For example, sellers fulfilling themselves (FBM) can decide their return policy window.
 However, the platform prefers a 14-day or longer return policy.

 Besides, when a third-party seller fulfills the product, the shopper can be charged the Amazon restocking fee of up to 20%.
 It applies even if the item is returned to the Amazon seller in its initial state within 30 business days.